 But God was not only moving earth and heaven on that Christmas.
 He was moving Himself.
-In Exodus 3, God spoke these wonderful words to Moses: "I have surely seen the oppression of My people who are in Egypt, and have heard their cry because of their taskmasters, for I know their sorrows.
+In Exodus 3:7-8, God spoke these wonderful words to Moses: "I have surely seen the oppression of My people who are in Egypt, and have heard their cry because of their taskmasters, for I know their sorrows.
 So I have come down to deliver them out of the hand of the Egyptians, and to bring them up from that land to a good and large land."
-I believe those words "I have come down" looked beyond the slavery of the children of Israel in Egypt to the moment when God's Son entered into a world where the whole of mankind needed salvation.
+I believe those words "I have come down" (Exodus 3:8) looked beyond the slavery of the children of Israel in Egypt to the moment when God's Son entered into a world were the whole of mankind needed salvation.
 Jesus had come down to deliver.
 God was no longer speaking and acting from a distance.
 He was now in the world He created.
 And with the people He loved.

-Hebrews 1 explains that, in times past, God had spoken through the prophets but now He spoke by His Son.
-In Philippians 2 we read that Jesus, "made Himself of no reputation, taking the form of a bondservant, and coming in the likeness of men".
+Hebrews 1:3 explains that, "in times past, God had spoken through the prophets but now He spoke by His Son."
+In

+Philippians 2:5-11 we read that "Jesus ... made Himself of no reputation, taking the form of a bondservant, and coming in the likeness of men...".
 The wonder of that first Christmas night was not that God moved earth and heaven but that He moved Himself.
 As I said earlier, we could not move towards Him, in terms of working out our own salvation, but in grace and love He stepped out of eternity into time to save us.
 That is the wonder of Christ's immaculate birth.
-He was born of a woman.
-But it was a virgin birth.
-"The Holy Spirit will come upon you, and the power of the Highest will overshadow you; therefore also, that Holy One who is to be born will be called the Son of God".
-In an age of designer babies, cloning and talk of understanding and recreating human life, people still find it impossible to believe in the virgin birth.
+He was born of a woman, but it was a virgin birth (see Isaiah 7:14, Matthew 1:23, Luke 1:27).
+"The Holy Spirit will come upon you, and the power of the Highest will overshadow you; therefore also, that Holy One who is to be born will be called the Son of God" (Luke 1:35).

+In an age of 'designer babies', cloning and talk of understanding and recreating human life, people still find it impossible to believe in the virgin birth.
 It seems we are capable of an arrogant faith in what we can do, but no faith in what God has done.
 Christ was divinely placed in Mary's womb.
 Jesus took human form but was divine.
 He was and could only be sinless.
 He alone could meet the righteousness of God and the need of man.
 These are fundamentals of the Christian faith and at Christmas we should pause and adore the God who moved towards us.